Guidelines

 Avoid generic, system-like messages that don't help the user.

-- Design empty states thoughtfully: When we forget to design for edge cases, it often results in a poor experience for our users.
+- Design empty states thoughtfully: When we forget to design for edge cases, our users often experience a poor experience.
 Thinking about Empty States during the design process allows us to use their potential to turn negative moments into productive ones.

 Behavior